Aiskiub/Aiskiub/README.md

 Hi there!
 I'm **Daniel López**, a software developer passionate about solving real-world problems through technology.
 I'm always eager to learn new tools and methodologies to improve code quality and efficiency.
-You can see more about me and my projects in my web repository https://danovax.tech/
+You can see more about me and my projects in my web https://danovax.tech/

 - 💻 Backend enthusiast, but I enjoy exploring the frontend world too.
 - 🚀 Passionate about writing clean and scalable code.